 - Attendance at the Global Health Pathway Lecture Series after the start of the second year of the fellowship.

 - Didactic coursework tailored to the individual fellow’s needs.
-Below are few examples of courses which could be taken during 2nd year of fellowship:
+Below are a few examples of courses which could be taken during 2nd year of fellowship:

 - Introduction to statistics for clinical research